Drazzilb08/cross-seed-guide/README.md

   Once you've got the config file set up you should be all set.
   Don't forget to set a cron schedule mines <br>`*/30 * * * *` <-- Runs every 30 min

-  Final note:<br>
-  Now these two scripts will automate probably about 95-99% of your cross-seeding operations.
-If you do run into some issues drop a line on Cross-Seed's GitHub Repository as the goal of his script is to not have any false posatives and to become 100% automated.
-  To check on your cross-seed container simply open the Logs and see what it's doing.
-It's quite verbose on what's going on.

-  This guide is written for those who use unRAID OS.
-I'm sure these scripts will work on other OS.
-That is just outside the scope of this guide.